A genious combination of eggs and potatoes and lightly fragranced with fresh chives, this traditional Irish omelette is a great breakfast treat.

 I loved exploring Ireland and coming back home I wanted to recreate some of the recipes we’ve tried during our holiday.

-The traditional Irish omelette is quite plain, but over the years, I’ve seen people adding extras such as bacon, tomatoes, cooked meat, vegetables.
+The traditional Irish omelette could be quite plain, but over the years, I’ve been adding extras such as bacon, tomatoes, cooked meat, previously frozen Portobello Mushrooms, vegetables.
 You can easily use the basic recipe as a starting point and every time make it a bit different.

 Diets & allergies suitability